honeycombio/terraform-provider-honeycombio/docs/resources/trigger.md

 pagerduty | _N/A_
 slack     | name of the channel

-~> **NOTE** When type is Slack you have to specify the ID.
+~> **NOTE** Recipients of type `slack` can not be created using the API.
+Instead, you have to refer to existing Slack recipients using their ID.
 Refer to [Specifying Recipients](https://docs.honeycomb.io/api/triggers/#specifying-recipients) for more information.
-It's currently not possible to retrieve this ID using the Terraform provider.
+You can use the [`honeycombio_trigger_recipient`](../data-sources/trigger_recipient.md) data source to find an already existing recipient.

 ## Attribute Reference